 OHIO'S GAMING COMPANY CELEBRATES LAUNCH OF SPORTSBOOK BETTING

 CLEVELAND, Jan.
-1, 2023 /PRNewswire/ -- Christine Hoyer, Chief Development Officer for Special Olympics Ohio, kicks off the launch of betJACK in the state of Ohio by placing the first bet at betJACK – Ohio's Sportsbook at JACK Cleveland Casino joined by Scott Lokke, General Manager of JACK Cleveland Casino and Chad Barnhill, Chief Operating Officer, of JACK Entertainment, looks on.
+1, 2023 /PRNewswire/ -- Christine Hoyer, Chief Development Officer for Special Olympics Ohio, kicks off the launch of betJACK in the state of Ohio by placing the first bet at betJACK – Ohio's Sportsbook at JACK Cleveland Casino -- joined by Scott Lokke, General Manager of JACK Cleveland Casino and Chad Barnhill, Chief Operating Officer, of JACK Entertainment.

-Christine bet $68 on the Cleveland Cavaliers to win the NBA Championship, marking the official opening of betJACK's two sportsbooks in Northeast Ohio and the betJACK mobile platform.
-The wager celebrates the year 1968, the year the organization was founded.
+Christine bet $68 on the Cleveland Cavaliers to win the NBA Championship marking the official opening of betJACK's two sportsbooks in Northeast Ohio and the betJACK mobile platform.
+The wager celebrates the year 1968, in which the organization was founded.

 In celebration of the launch of sportsbook betting in the Buckeye State, Ohio's Gaming Company will make a donation that matches total wagers placed with betJACK during the first two hours of legal sports wagering, up to $20,000.